Samreay/Samreay/content/reviews/last_physicist/index.md

 ---
 title:  "A physicist reviews Dominic Stal's 'The Last Physicist'"
-short_title: "The Last Physicist"
 description: "LitRPG, isekai/portal fantasy, with a sort-of-but-not-really scientific approach to magic."
-long_description: "A physicist in another world with an AI in his head, sounds like a great recipe for fun.
-I just wish it fulfilled its promises."
 date: 2022-06-05
 categories: [reviews]
 review: C